john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 As mentioned, the example above is of a *function declaration* which is largely the standard layout of a function.
 However, much of the same information applies to other ways we can declare a function.
 In addition, each of the components have thier own particular quirks, features, functionalities, etc.

-There are a LOT of them as you gain more experience but here are some interesting ones to keep in mind moving forward.
+There's a LOT quirks and features to consider, but here are some interesting ones to keep in mind:

 <br>